spine-tools/Spine-Toolbox/docs/source/project_item_development.rst

 | View            |       | Database URLs             | n/a                    |
 +-----------------+-------+---------------------------+------------------------+

-.. [#] Combiner requires a database URL from its successor for writing the output data.
 .. [#] Gimlet's resources can be passed to the command as command line arguments but are otherwise ignored.
 .. [#] Importer requires a database URL from its successor for writing the mapped data.
    This can be provided by a Data Store.